Rice baseball is still working to come to terms with a disheartening 2020 season. What hope can be gathered from the Owls’ 2-14 start?

 He could be onto something.
 Simple regression to the mean, a few more bounces in the Owls’ favor in their next 16 games could paint a very different picture.
 That’s especially true if Rice retains and rejuvenates their injured pitchers and adds what Bragga believes could be the most talented signing class he’s ever constructed.

 “As much as it’s overused, it is a process,” Bragga admitted.
 If we learned anything in 2020, the Owls are closer to square one than the finished product.
-That’s okay, but it also means there’s plenty more work to do.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+That’s okay, but it also means there’s plenty more work to do.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.